EH-Collaborative-Network/EHCN/README.md

 ## Dev Stack
 - Sanity.io - our CMS which is queried via GraphQL
 - GraphQL - to query our CMS
 - Gatsby.js - React-based static site builder.
+   - **A special quirk of gatsby that has caused many deploy failures is that you can't access the document or window object during builds.
+So you have to check if window is undefined before using it anywhere.
+This also goes for any external libraries, like p5js that uses the window object.
+In order to implement p5js I had to follow these directions --> https://www.gatsbyjs.com/docs/debugging-html-builds/#fixing-third-party-modules**
 - flexsearch - for search functionality on website
 - Netlify - for hosting and continuous deployment